Trip Highlights:

 Day 07: Trek to Ghami (Ghemi) (3,510m) – 6 Hours

 Following the trail that moves uphill and downhill, you walk through the lush juniper forests.
 Then, you move along Syangbochen La Pass (3,850m) to reach Tama Gaun located in a quite large valley.
 Then, you continue the walk along the valley and then the steep arid trail that goes past Nyi La Pass (also called ‘Jaite La’: 4,020m).
-By descending gently along the barley fields, you reach Ghami where you can see the houses made up of stones and muds with white and brown paintings having straw roofs.
+By descending gently along the barley fields, you reach Ghami where you can see the houses made up of stones and mud with white and brown paintings having straw roofs.

 Day 08: Trek to Tsarang (Charang) (3560m) – 6 Hours

 After breakfast, you move further following the track that goes across the bridge of the Tangmarchu Khola and the broad plain.
-There you find a 400-meter long and 2.5-metere tall mani wall colored with attractive signs and symbols.
+There you find a 400-meter long and 2.5-meter tall mani wall colored with attractive signs and symbols.
 Enjoying the Himalayan view of the Annapurna region, you traverse through a rocky trail by crossing Mui La Pass (4,170m).
 Although there are a few routes to reach Ghami to Tsarang, you follow the trail that the interesting site at Gyakar for making your trekking more memorable is the 1200-year-old Ghar Gompa (3,931m) headed by Guru Rimpoche.
 You can speak with Guru Rimpoche to get more interesting facts about Ghar Gompa and its history.
-Famous for its rock paintings, Ghar Gompa is a holy place that makes your every wish comes true!
+Famous for its rock paintings, Ghar Gompa is a holy place that makes your every wish come true!
 It is one of the windiest places in Upper Mustang, so, you need to begin the trekking early in the morning.

 Significant passes in Upper Mustang trekking.
 Finally, descending slowly and cautiously, you reach Tsarang.
-From this stopover, you can relish the majestic sight of the rugged Himalayan countrysides and mountains.
+From this stopover, you can relish the majestic sight of the rugged Himalayan countryside and mountains.
 A huge dzong (fortress) and a red gompa decorated with Buddhist statues and thanka paintings are the alluring things to see and visit here.

 Day 09: Trek to Lo Manthang (3,840m) -3 Hours